augustrm/vitamux/README.md

 # vitamux
-steganographic tool for turning any file into sound
+steganographic tool for turning any file into sound (WAV file)

-Built for Linux on Ubuntu 18.04 LTS
+Built on Ubuntu 18.04 LTS, Runs on

-Requires Python 3 and its wave package, as well as GPG
+Requires Python 3, Python's wave package, and GPG